Skip to main content

 What should I wear to Babette?

-- No dress code is listed in our database.
+• Babette does not list a dress code.
 At €€ pricing in a coastal Ligurian town, smart-casual is the safe assumption: think a clean linen shirt and trousers or a summer dress rather than formal attire.
 The beach-adjacent setting and the general register of Italian coastal dining suggest you will be overdressed in a suit and underdressed in swimwear.
 If you are coming directly from the beach, change before sitting down.

 What are alternatives to Babette in Albenga?